coder/ai-tokenizer/README.md

 <!-- ACCURACY_TABLE_END -->

-*Accuracy shows percentage within actual token count.
-Error shows absolute token difference.*
+*Accuracy shows percentage within actual token count.*

 > [!WARNING]
 > Not every tool/token scenario is tested for accuracy.
 There will be edge-cases where this is more/less accurate.
 If you find this inaccurate for your scenario, please open an issue.